idcdev/mongodb-vs-postgresql-benchmark/docs/architecture-plan/README.md

 The immediate next steps for the project are:

-1. Begin implementation of Phase 2 standard benchmarks
+1. Complete the end-to-end implementation of the benchmarking system with existing benchmarks
-2. Create CRUD operation benchmarks for both databases
-3. Develop query performance benchmarks
-4. Implement aggregation and complex query benchmarks
+2. Configure database adapters for real-world testing with MongoDB and PostgreSQL
+3. Implement visualization and reporting features for benchmark results
+4. Create a user-friendly CLI interface for running benchmarks
+5. Continue implementing additional benchmark types after the full workflow is established